awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 To chain multiple conditions together within the same filter expression, use `AND` or `OR`\.
 Conditions chained together using `AND` or `OR` can only affect properties of the dataset used in the first condition\.

 **Dataset\.property**
 Provide the dataset and the metadata property that you want to filter recommendations by in `dataset`\.`property` format\.
 For example, to filter based on the genres property in your Items dataset, you would use Items\.genres in your filter expression\.
+You can't use filters to include or exclude items based on textual item metadata\.

 **IF condition**
 Use an `IF` condition *only* to check conditions for the `CurrentUser` and only *once* at the end of an expression\.
 However, you can extend an `IF` condition using `AND`\.